ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles of treatment given over a set number of weeks or months.
 There are many different types of chemotherapy that may be used to treat Hodgkin lymphoma.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 Newly diagnosed Hodgkin lymphoma is often treated with regimens that use a combination of chemotherapy drugs given at 1 time.
 The most commonly used combination of drugs in the United States is referred to as ABVD.
 Another combination of drugs, known as BEACOPP, is commonly used in Europe to treat advanced Hodgkin lymphoma and is sometimes used in the United States.
 The drugs that make up common combinations of chemotherapy are listed below.
-There are other combinations that are less commonly used; not all combinations are listed here.
+There are other combinations that are less commonly used.
+Not all combinations that may be used to treat Hodgkin lymphoma are listed here.

 ABVD: Doxorubicin (available as a generic drug), bleomycin (available as a generic drug), vinblastine (Velban), and dacarbazine (available as a generic drug).
 ABVD chemotherapy is usually given every 2 weeks for 2 to 8 months.